bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.20 Cleaning Up the Code." />
 </p>

-As mentioned in the previous lesson, this script is definitely longer and more complex than what we would see in it with the <b>jQuery</b>
+<p>As mentioned in the previous lesson, this script is definitely longer
+and more complex than what we would see in it with the <b>jQuery</b>
-script.
+script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 271.
 1st 22 lines of script.js (163) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">